grumpper/sample-fargate-webapp/README.md

   * everything can be moved inside AWS for seamless integration
   * if still using Github actions the AWS credentials can be done via OIDC provider
   instead of using programmatic access via key.
+  * The CI tests can be bundled in a container so that they are maintained centrally outside the scope of this app repo.